ALTIBASE/Documents/Manuals/Altibase_7.2/kor/Error Message Reference.md

 **0x61012 ( 397330) rpERR_ABORT_RP_SENDER_CONNECT_PEER [Sender] Failed to
 connect to the peer server**

-\# Cause:
+**Cause:**

-\# - 1.
-Peer server is not running.
+  - Peer server is not running.

-\# - 2.
-IP address or Port number is invalid.
+  - IP address or Port number is invalid.

-\# - 3.
-Network is not working.
+  - Network is not working.

 **Action:**

-\# - 1.
-Confirm peer server is running.
+  - Confirm peer server is running.

-\# - 2.
-Verify both IP address and port number are correctly entered.
+  - Verify both IP address and port number are correctly entered.

-\# - 3.
-Ensure that network is working normally.
+  - Ensure that network is working normally.

 **0x61013 ( 397331) rpERR_ABORT_RP_SENDER_DO_REPLICATION [Sender] Replication
 failed**